diesel-rs/diesel/guide.md

 Creating migrations/20160202154039_create_posts/down.sql
 ```

-Every migration consists of a way to run it, and a way to undo it. `down.sql`
+Migrations allow us to evolve the database schema over time.
+Each migration can
-should always leave your database in the state it was in before running `up.sql`
+be applied (`up.sql`) or reverted (`down.sql`).
+Applying and immediately
-when possible.
-We'll edit our migration to contain the following:
+reverting a migration should leave your database schema unchanged.

 ```sql
 -- up.sql